‘Empire’ Recap: Jamal Loses His Cool & The Family Fights To Get Bella Back

 Meanwhile, Jamal and Warren are still going strong.
 Warren tries to get Jamal to agree to a threesome, but they don’t end up going through with it.
 Warren is still hiding a huge secret that he’s working with/related to Diana DuBois, but his feelings for Jamal are real.
 He pleads with Jamal to remember that he loves him no matter what happens.

 Warren meets up with Diana to tell her that the threesome didn’t happen.
 He says he’s out.
 She knows he’s in love with Jamal, so she’s taken matters into her own hands.
 All the Lyons have assembled for the visit with Bella at The Plaza Hotel, the same place Warren and Diana are meeting.
-The visit was never going to happen.
+The family visit was never going to happen.
 When Jamal stumbles upon Warren and Diana, he’s shell-shocked.
 He is blindsided by Warren’s betrayal.
 This brings out a side of Jamal we’ve never seen before.
 He beats the bejeezus out of Warren.
-Jamal completely flips out, and everyone is filming his meltdown.
+Jamal completely flips out, and everyone films his meltdown.
 This is exactly what Diana wanted.
 “We comin’ for you, b*tch,” Cookie says to Diana before walking away.

 HollywoodLifers, what did you think of tonight’s Empire?
 Let us know!